Clueless (TV series): Conception

-Though the television program is based on the film, director Amy Heckerling intended it to be a TV show for Fox.
+Though the television program is based on the film, director Amy Heckerling intended it to be a television show for Fox.
 It eventually was picked up by Paramount as a film, which then led to the television series.
 Rachel Blanchard played the role of Cher that was originated by Alicia Silverstone in the film.
 Stacey Dash (Dionne), Donald Faison (Murray), Elisa Donovan (Amber), Wallace Shawn (Mr. Hall), and Twink Caplan (Ms. Geist) all reprised their film roles for the television series.
-Sean Holland, who appeared as Lawrence in the film, portrayed the new character Sean Holiday in the TV series.
+Sean Holland, who appeared as Lawrence in the film, portrayed the new character Sean Holiday in the television series.
 The program aired on ABC from 1996 to 1997 and with a network change to UPN from 1997 to 1999.
-The theme song for the TV series, "Ordinary Girl," was written by Charlotte Caffey (of The Go-Go's) and Anna Waronker, and was performed by China Forbes.
+The theme song for the television series, "Ordinary Girl," was written by Charlotte Caffey (of The Go-Go's) and Anna Waronker, and was performed by China Forbes.

 Differences from the movie

 There are several notable inconsistencies in both characters and storylines between the Clueless film and the subsequent television series.

 In addition to Rachel Blanchard as Cher, two other major roles were recast for the television series.
 The role of Cher's father Mel, the part Dan Hedaya originated in the film, was portrayed by Michael Lerner and was again recast with Doug Sheehan by the beginning of the show's second season on the air.
 By this time, Mel had grown significantly more mellow and humane than the character Hedaya had originated.

-David Lascher took over the role of Josh from Paul Rudd in the television series, and the idea of having the character serve as a romantic interest for Cher was almost nonexistent in the TV storylines, while it was a major part of the plot of the film version.
+David Lascher took over the role of Josh from Paul Rudd in the television series, and the idea of having the character serve as a romantic interest for Cher was almost nonexistent in the television storylines, while it was a major part of the plot of the film version.
 By the time the show moved to UPN, Josh was written out of the series entirely.
-Mr. Hall and Ms. Geist shared the same fate, and were also written out of the show by the time it switched networks.
+Mr. Hall and Ms. Geist shared the same fate and were also written out of the show by the time it switched networks.